 - Form a cartilage flap, which will not re-attach itself, or

-- Separate entirely from the bone it normally covers.
-The piece of cartilage floating in the jointis called a "joint mouse".
-It is very painful for your dog, because these "joint mice" keep growing, causing joint inflammation and nerve irritation.
+- Separate from the bone it usually covers.
+The piece of cartilage floating in the joints is called a "joint mouse."
+It is excruciating for your dog because these "joint mice" keep growing, causing joint inflammation and nerve irritation.

-OCD is cause by rapid bone growth.
-Therefore, it mostly affects growing puppies of large breeds.
+OCD is caused by rapid bone growth.
+Therefore, it primarily affects growing puppies of large breeds.

 - Swollen, warm joint

 Your dog will show pain and resistance when someone touches the affected joint.
 Your veterinarian can make a diagnosis based on:

 - Physical exam

 There are two options for treatment, depending on the severity of your dog's OCD:

 1. Conservative treatment: includes weeks of strict rest for mild cases of a small crack in the cartilage or a small flap.
 Walking is only for bathroom trips.